-A. The Proposed Rockford Global TradePark Industrial Redevelopment Project Area #1
+A. The Proposed Rockford Global TradePark Industrial Redevelopment Project Area #3

-The proposed Rockford Global TradePark Industrial Redevelopment Project Area #1 ("RPA #1") is the first of an anticipated series of redevelopment project areas ("RPAs") to be located entirely within the City of Rockford's (the "City") recently instituted Rockford Global TradePark International Redevelopment Planning Area (the "RPLA").
-The City adopted the Plan and Project for the RPLA (the "RPLA Plan and Project"), attached as Exhibit 1, on March 15, 2004.
+The proposed Rockford Global TradePark Industrial Redevelopment Project Area #3 ("RPA #3") is the third of an anticipated series of redevelopment project areas ("RPAs") to be located entirely within the City of Rockford's (the "City") recently instituted Rockford Global TradePark International Redevelopment Planning Area (the "RPLA").
+The City adopted the Plan and Project for the RPLA (the "RPLA Plan and Project"), attached as Exhibit 1, in March 2004.
 The RPLA consists of an approximately 10 square-mile area of land that is primarily made up of a mix of existing industrial-related and agricultural uses (See the RPLA boundary map included as part of Exhibit 1).
+In June 2004 the City designated the Rockford Global TradePark Industrial Redevelopment Project Area #1 ("RPA #1") and in December 2007 the City designated the Rockford Global Trade Park Industrial Redevelopment Project Area #2.
+The City is now set to proceed with the designation of the Rockford Global TradePark Industrial Area # 3 ("RPA #3") as a means to continue its efforts to achieve the overall goals set forth in the RPLA.

-RPA #1 is situated approximately at the center of the RPLA, and is estimated to comprise about 50% of the total land area covered by the RPLA.
-RPA #1 includes properties within a sub-area of the RPLA that is generally bounded: on the north by certain industrial properties that are located on Boeing Drive and/or Airport Drive; on the east the centerline of Illinois Route 251 (11th Street); on the south by the south boundaries of the Greater Rockford Airport (the proposed RPA #1 includes all of the properties owned and/or operated by the Greater Rockford Airport Authority); and on the west the Rock River.
-A boundary map for RPA #1 is attached as Exhibit 2.
+RPA #3 is situated approximately at the northernmost portion of the RPLA, inclusive of the entire the interchange of IL Hwy 2 and US Hwy 20 Bypass, and is estimated less than 10% of the total land area covered by the RPLA.
+RPA #3 includes properties within a sub-area of the RPLA that is generally bounded: on the north Sandy Hollow Road; on the east (at a point east of 11th Street) by certain residential subdivisions that are located along Bluffside/Allendale/ Jamestown Avenues; on the south by Lockheed/Research/York Roads; and on the west by the Rock River.
+A boundary map for RPA #3 is attached as Exhibit 2.

-This Redevelopment Plan and Project for RPA #1 (the "Plan and Project #1") is an intended extension to the RPLA Plan and Project.
+This Redevelopment Plan and Project for RPA #3 (the "Plan and Project #3") is an intended extension to the RPLA Plan and Project.
 The RPLA Plan and Project was created by the City as a means to target an important industrial segment for large-scale redevelopment the potential creation of individual sub-areas within the RPLA as RPAs, or a series of separate TIF Districts.
 The utilization of the RPLA mechanism for this purpose is legal authority permitted to the City pursuant to the Industrial Jobs Recovery Law, Section 65, ILCS 5/11-74.6-10(p) (the "Law").
 Pursuant to that Section, a "Redevelopment Planning Area" means: